 As this Design Jam focussed on real startup businesses based at Station F, we needed to collect information to best understand their needs.
 The week before the Design Jam, business founders and leads were asked about their opportunities and challenges around data protection regulation.
 Had they looked at new consent flows or built transparency into their service?
 What areas of their design need the most work, and what would be their ideal output by working with designers and experts?

 On the morning of the Jam, participants were welcomed and Introduced to Design Jamming.
-They then took part in discovery exercises around stations: Design data-use notices, Design for transparency and Content strategy.
+They then took part in discovery exercises around stations: Deconstruct transparency, Analyse data-use notices and Design with Words.

 Subject matter experts gave presentations to the group: Estelle Hary, designer at the CNIL, spoke on designing for GDPR, and Chris Downs, founder of Normally, talked about the need to build better, more informative, fairer and more positive interactions.

 All participants worked to Identify opportunities by writing How Might We's on Post-Its during these presentations, and these notes were collected by the facilitation team who placed them on the wall of the day, grouping them into key thematic areas.
 Some of the unique groupings of questions that emerged from this Design Jam included ideas on how might we:

 The group then moved to the Team kickoff, which each team focussing on the businesses and mobile apps of the following startups at Station F: